zcorleissen/documentation/source/sharding_and_scaling.rst

 In order to enable this AutoKey:

-- auto_hash_shard_key on the settings tab must be set to ON
+- 'AutoKey' on the settings tab must be set to ON

 AutoKey will then check all collections periodically and add shard keys if following are true: